 Now you’re ready to design your materials, but first you need to make sure they will appeal to your target audience.
 Spend as much time as possible building a typical customer profile, including age, gender, values and interests.
 Once you know these, you can ensure your materials will draw the right kind of attention and engage your audience.
 For example, if your target audience is professional business people, your materials may need to use a refined, formal and high-end style of design to appeal to this market.

 The beauty of marketing materials is that they come in all forms, shapes and sizes, so you can tailor each one to a different purpose.
 A business card is useful for giving basic information and to generate new leads, while a brochure has lots of space for storytelling and product showcasing.
 By selecting a varied range of marketing touch points you can achieve a great deal with relative ease, so consider each one carefully.

 People have very short attention spans these days, so your information needs to be scannable and easy to digest.
 To achieve this, you need to create a layout with bold headers, good quality graphics and short, bitesize paragraphs.
 Don’t be too wordy or try to cram too much in.

 It doesn’t matter how pretty your designs are, if your copy is bad then your small business marketing campaign will stall.
 Customer touch points such as your website, brochures, presentations and adverts are your opportunities to really tell your story, so make sure you craft clear, engaging copy that showcases your personality and professionalism.

 9. Keep it consistent

-If you follow these basic rules when creating your marketing campaign you can’t go far wrong.
+If you follow these basic rules when creating your small business marketing campaign you can’t go far wrong.
 And, if you’re reading this and wondering how on earth you’re going to do it all, that’s what people like us are here for.
-At (hug) we can help you design every single element of your marketing campaign and make sure you make a cracking first impression as a business.
+Our marketing communications and small business branding experts here at (hug) can help you design every single element of your marketing campaign and make sure you make a cracking first impression as a business.
 Just give us a call on 0207 382 6207 and we’ll get started.